umass-gis/workshops/index.md

 Hi!
 I'm Dr. Becky Seifried, the Geospatial Information Librarian at UMass Amherst.
 Before becoming a librarian, I was a research archaeologist who learned how to use GIS out in the field.
 A lot of my experience with GIS comes from working on projects where I collected geospatial data, georectified historical maps,  interpreted satellite imagery, and more.

 Have a question about GIS?
-Email me at [rseifried@umass.edu](mailto:rseifried@umass.edu) or [book a consultation](https://libcal.library.umass.edu/appointments/gis) to meet with me one-on-one.
+Email me at [rseifried@umass.edu](mailto:rseifried@umass.edu) or learn about the Libraries' [GIS consultations](https://gis.library.umass.edu/learning-gis/consultations/) to meet with me one-on-one.

 ## Try the workshops